oven-sh/bun/docs/dev/css.md

 ## With `bun dev`

-When importing CSS in JavaScript-like loaders, CSS is treated special.
+When importing CSS in JavaScript-like loaders, CSS is treated in a special way.

 By default, Bun will transform a statement like this: